aymusbond/AIM/README.md

 ## FEATURES :
 - Exclusive login credentials for everyone.
 - An easy to use interface which shows the details you want to see.
-- Everything is stored on the cloud; thus data is safe as well updated instantly.
+- Everything is **stored on the cloud**; thus data is safe as well updated instantly.
 - Increases **transparency** among staff as everyone can see the data (can be controlled by admin).
 - Shows edit history.
 - Uses QR code technology replacing the cumbersome serial number input requirement to get data.